 Any awards made through this programme will be assessed by DCMS and Arts Council England on an individual basis.
 Should any further information be required to support these assessments, we may contact you to request it.
-Your co-operation is appreciated.
-Further information on the UK Subsidy Control Regime can be found on the UK Government website here.
-The Subsidy Control Statutory Guidance can be found here: Statutory Guidance.
-Guidance for beneficiaries of subsidies can be found here: Subsidy Control: a guide for beneficiaries.
+Your cooperation is appreciated.

+Further information on the UK Subsidy Control Regime can be found on the UK Government website using the link below.
+The Subsidy Control Statutory Guidance can be found using the link below: Statutory Guidance.
+Guidance for beneficiaries of subsidies can be found using the link below: Subsidy Control: a guide for beneficiaries.
 Applicants are able to seek their own legal advice on this matter, should they consider it appropriate.